 Oracle Database

-Entitle can manage only pluggable databases (PDB), which are portable collections of schemas, schema objects, and non-schema objects that appear to an application as a separate database.
+Entitle can only manage pluggable databases (PDBs), which are portable collections of schemas, schema objects, and non-schema objects that appear to an application as a separate database.
 The Container database (CDB) includes all the data files for the PDBs contained within it.

 Entitle can manage the following resource types in pluggable databases (PDBs):